 ITB Syndrome: Treating the Real Causes in Runners

-I’d like to share with you how I treat runners with ITB Syndrome from a biomechanical stand point and the relative success that can be achieved with the correct approach.
-I am attempting to write in a fashion that will appeal to both clinicians and patients alike but naturally any comments are welcome within the discussion section at the bottom of the article.
+I’d like to share with you how I treat runners with ITB Syndrome from a biomechanical and IT Band anatomy stand point and the success that can be achieved with the correct approach.

-Let us start by refreshing our anatomy, which should be the basis of all biomechanics.
+Let us start by refreshing our IT band anatomy.
+Anatomy of course should of course be the basis of all biomechanics.

 It is essential to remember that the Iliotibial Band is nothing more than a longitudinal fibrous reinforcement of the fascia lata and has no control over its own positioning or tone.

-It is often anchored to the intramuscular septum of the femur in a variety of places (this is an anatomical variant) via fascial strands which pass through the periosteum (lining of the bone), rather than merely attaching to the surface.
+The IT Band is often anchored to the intramuscular septum of the femur in a variety of places (this is a natural variant of IT Band anatomy) via fascial strands which pass through the periosteum (lining of the bone), rather than merely attaching to the surface.

-The tension within the Iliotibial Band will ONLY increase when the origin and/or insertion are moved further apart and we will discuss how this can occur later on.
+The tension within the IT Band will ONLY increase when the origin and/or insertion are moved further apart and we will discuss how this can occur later on.

-I would therefore question what one of the most common treatments employed to tackle this syndrome, foam rolling, is physiologically achieving, attempting to release a non-contractile tissue which has the tensile strength of steel and is anchored firmly to cortical bone.
+I would therefore question what one of the most common IT Band Syndrome treatment techniques employed to tackle ITBS, foam rolling, is physiologically achieving, attempting to release a non-contractile tissue which has the tensile strength of steel and is anchored firmly to cortical bone.

 What Causes The Pain of ITB Syndrome?

-The pain stimulus within ITB Syndrome is usually inflammatory, whereby either the bursa or fat pad is compressed against the lateral femoral condyle.
-This will occur whenever the Iliotibial Band is shortened by a change at either its origin or insertion.
+The pain stimulus within ITBS is usually inflammatory, whereby either the bursa or fat pad is compressed against the lateral femoral condyle.
+This will occur whenever the IT Band is shortened by a change at either its origin or insertion.

 ITB Foam Roller Exercises: Treatment for Iliotibial Band Syndrome